raymondedwards95/meteotsunami-model/README.md

 * Delft3D-FM 0.9.1 (8 July 2020);
 * Python 3.11;

-and the packages in `requirements.txt`:
+and the packages in `requirements.txt`.

+The following optional packages are used for creating additional figures in `theory`:

+* Cartopy;
+* Climetlab.